 Pluggable service discovery

-Following the above call sequence, suppose you have the applications as described in the hello world quickstart, where a python app invokes a node.js app.
+Following the above call sequence, suppose you have the applications as described in the Hello World tutorial, where a python app invokes a node.js app.
 In such a scenario, the python app would be “Service A” , and a Node.js app would be “Service B”.

-The diagram below shows sequence 1-7 again on a local machine showing the API call:
+The diagram below shows sequence 1-7 again on a local machine showing the API calls:

 - The Node.js app has a Dapr app ID of

 nodeapp.
 The python app invokes the Node.js app’s